 “I just meant that you didn’t need to waste your magic on me.”
 I fluffed the pillows and propped myself up against the headboard, admiring the way Ryan’s muscles flexed beneath all that smooth, sun-kissed skin as he strode across the room.
 Dressed in nothing but black boxers which were slung dangerously low on his hips, and showed off his impeccably sculpted frame, I couldn’t help but stare—like some desperate, lust-starved idiot.

 I licked my lips as he bent over, pulling out two water bottles from the fridge.
 Why did he have to be so ridiculously attractive?
-And why did he have to be so caring, and confident, and easygoing?
+And why did he have to be so considerate and caring and charismatic?
 He was the whole package: looks, personality, and everything in between.
 Anyone would be lucky to have him.
 Including me.
 But luck hadn’t been on my side lately.

 “Heads up.”
 Ryan spun, tossing a bottle my way.
 “It wasn’t a waste.”

 I caught it with ease and heaved out a sigh.
 “But what if you need that energy for later?
 What if there’s a demon attack—or Junior resurfaces from the depths of the Atlantic?”

 “Ash.”
 He crossed the room in a couple of quick strides and stretched out next to me.
 “It was a simple headache, not multiple organ failure.
 I’ve got plenty of juice left.”